deejonmustard/wsl-dev-setup/README.md

 - **NVM**: Node Version Manager for JavaScript development
 - **Claude Code**: AI assistant for coding
 - **WSL Utilities**: Helper scripts for Windows integration
+- **GitHub Integration**: Seamless dotfiles repository management

+## GitHub Integration

+The setup script now includes comprehensive GitHub integration:

+1. **Single GitHub Setup**: Enter your GitHub username once at the beginning of the script
+2. **Automatic Repository Creation**: Option to automatically create a "dotfiles" repository on GitHub
+3. **Seamless Push**: Automatically push your dotfiles to GitHub during setup

+To use the GitHub repository creation feature, you'll need a personal access token with "repo" permissions from [GitHub Settings](https://github.com/settings/tokens).

 ## Neovim Setup